MIDIMinion/sound_reference/ref_rios.md

-# Rios - Reference Notes
+# Yamaha Rios - Reference Notes

 ## Error Messages
 *If these errors have occured, the device will not operate*